-To achieve the above DPI vision FNSW has developed a Corporate Business Strategy (2008 - 2011) identifying the strategic business directions for the coming years.
+To achieve the above DPI vision FNSW has developed a Corporate Business Strategy (2009-10) identifying the strategic business directions for the coming years.
 These are:

+1. FOCUS

-- (i) Focus on excellence in profitable and sustainable forest management including:
+Our focus is on excellence in profitable and sustainable forest management including:

 - Safety

+- Profitability and cash flow

-- · Environmental sustainability
+- Environmental sustainability

 - Customer service and customer satisfaction

-- · Inventory and resource modelling
+- Inventory and resource modelling

-- Critical review and selection of activities and ventures we undertake

-- Innovation and technical capability
+- Innovation, technical capability and Operational efficiency

-- · Protection of assets
+- Risk management and protection of assets

-- · Operational efficiency

-- Profitability
+2. ORGANISATIONAL EFFICIENCY

-(ii) Commitment to making optimal use of our assets through organisational efficiency:
+We are committed to making optimal use of our assets through:

-- Training, developing and motivating our people
+- Training and developing our people

-- · Clearly defined roles and expectations
+- Clearly defined roles and expectations

-- · Performance management and benchmarking
+- Performance management and benchmarking

+- Critical review, selection and prioritisation of activities and ventures we undertake

 - Tools and systems that deliver results